jameshume/jehtech/src/html/mobile_comms.md

     * Services a mobile subscriber can use
     * Current location of subscriber

+The network keeps track of the last known location of the MS in the VLR and HLR.

 ##### Visitor Location Register (VLR)
 * Temporary data - reduce burden on HLR as this is a *central* database.